sharplispers/cl-string-match/doc/md/sm-manual.md

     Returns start of the matching fragment and the matching mark from the given trie.

+- [function] **STRING-CONTAINS-CAC** *PAT TXT*

+    Looks for the given pattern in the text and returns index of the first occurence.
+Uses compiled Aho-Corasick search function over a trie.

 ## 4 Regular expressions

-Parsing and interpreting regular expressions
+Parsing and interpreting regular expressions.

 ### 4.1 Portable RE by Massung